inertia186/radiator/README.md

 Radiator is an API Client for interaction with the STEEM network using Ruby.

-#### Fixes in v0.2.0
+#### Fixes in v0.2.2

-* Updated to support all new methods in HF18.
-* Improved streaming reliability: added max blocks per node (default 100).
 * Gem updates
-  * corrected pessimistic dependencies
-  * development/testing
-  * windows related compatibility
-* Fixed support for array (set) parameters in broadcast operations.
+* Improved support for datatypes and handlers.
+  * UTF-8 handled more smoothly.
+  * Simplified operation construction.
+* Improved keep-alive defaults.
+  * Better streaming reliability.

 ---